FFXIV Gathering Guide - Learn the Basics of Disciples of Land

 You may also like:

 There are no classes that are purely self-sufficient.
 Every one of them has its own role to play, but they’re just small cogs in a bigger machine.
-This leads to situation where the gatherers provide some materials that can be later processed by the crafters.
+This leads to a situation where the gatherers provide some materials that can be later processed by the crafters.
 But at the same time Disciples of Land (DoL) need some tools that can be produced only by certain Disciples of Hand (DoH).
 The interconnectedness of different classes is one of the core concepts of Final Fantasy XIV and it's making the economy really interesting.
 One gathering class is required to collect mats, like cotton or copper that another class later uses to craft a complete item.

 It's really hard to progress all the available classes on a single character.
 It definitely takes a lot of time and effort.
 We believe that it's better to focus on one job that you like the most and then level up the DoH, DoL professions that will be the most useful for crafting the needed gear and gathering mats for it.
-For example, a warrior can use the items crafted by blacksmith and armorer, while they need supply that miner can get.
+For example, a warrior can use the items crafted by blacksmith and armorer, while they need a supply that miner can get.
 It's not going to solve all the problems, but it's a good base point to start.

 Let’s look at some of the basic synergies between gathering classes and crafters.